sanskaryo/LLM-Finetuning-Projects/README.md

 This collection demonstrates different techniques for fine-tuning LLMs on custom datasets:

 - **Personal Dataset Fine-tuning**: Fine-tune models on your own dataset using standard techniques
-- **Mistral with QLora and PEFt**: Advanced fine-tuning using Mistral model with QLora quantization and PEFt parameter-efficient fine-tuning
+- **Finetuning_Llama3_2**: Advanced fine-tuning using LLAMA model with QLora quantization and PEFt parameter-efficient fine-tuning
 - **LoRA Fine-tuning**: Parameter-efficient fine-tuning using Low-Rank Adaptation

 ## Setup